 While many colleges and universities may have waived the SAT/ACT requirement, others have not because it provides an additional factor to consider when evaluating highly competitive college applicants.
 As of June 13, 2020, fair test lists only 28 of the over 75 higher education institutions in Virginia as “test optional”.* However, many of these schools require a certain GPA and academic standing in order to waive the standardized testing requirement.
 This number may increase if there are additional cancellations of SAT and ACT administrations in the fall, but it’s better to prepare for the test and not need it than be unprepared and have to cram this fall.

 Even if all the schools you plan on applying to have adopted test optional policies and you meet the academic requirements, we suggest you still take the SAT or ACT.
 It’s always a good idea to keep your options open, and you don’t have to submit test scores if you don’t want to.
-However, if you do submit scores to a school with a “test blind” policy, your scores will be factored into their admissions decision simply because you submitted your scores.
-If you don’t want scores to be a factor it’s best not to submit them.
+If you have already submitted scores to a test optional school but decide you do not want the SAT or ACT scores factored in to your application, you will need to be sure to select that you are applying test optional in the common app or coalition app.